Case Study - Regional Limb Perfusion

 The horse is usually in a lot of pain and reluctant to bear weight on the affected limb.
 Sedation and pain relief are often needed to explore the extent of the wounds.

 In this case Dr Mitchell Brown treated a horse for a penetrating wound into the near hind hock.
 The horse was sedated to assess the wound which communicated with a synovial structure known as the “calcaneal bursa”.
 This was determined by using a sterile probe which was placed into the wound, entering the bursa.
 This confirmed that the bursa was involved and likely infected.
-The horse required a drain to be placed below to assist in flushing the wound.
+The horse required a drain to assist in flushing the wound.

 A series of “Regional Limb Perfusions” were performed which are required to aggressively treat the associated bacterial infection.
 A regional limb perfusion is where a high concentration of antibiotics are injected into the limb and a tourniquet is applied to keep the antibiotics in a specific area (lower limb) to allow therapeutic concentrations to be reached.